& Othered Poems

 About the Author

 Joelle Taylor is an award-winning poet, playwright and author.
+A fellow of the Royal Society of Literature and a Saboteur Spoken Word Artist of the Year (2022), Taylor is the host and co-curator of Out-Spoken, the UK’s premier poetry and music club, currently resident at the Southbank Centre.
 A former UK slam champion, she founded SLAMbassadors, the UK’s youth slam championships, in 2001 and was its Artistic Director and National Coach until 2018.
-Taylor is a fellow of the RSA and the host and co-curator of Out-Spoken, the UK’s premier poetry and music club, currently resident at the Southbank Centre.
-Taylor is the author of three poetry collections, including C+nto & Othered Poems, which was shortlisted for the T. S. Eliot Prize 2021.
-She is widely anthologised, and has also published three plays and a collection of short stories, The Night Alphabet (forthcoming).
+Taylor is the author of three plays, a forthcoming novel and four poetry collections, including C+nto & Othered Poems, which won the 2021 T. S. Eliot Prize and was longlisted for the 2021 Ondaatje Prize.
 Her documentary Butch was recently featured on BBC Radio 4.

 ‘This writing is visionary ...
 I loved it.’
 Hollie McNish